coreqode/ConnectedMaths/content/notes/Bayesian Decision Theory.md

         -   The resulting minimum overall risk is called **Bayes Risk** and is the best performance that can be achieved:

             $$R^* = min(R)$$

--   Why is Bayes' Classifier is the best classifier?